 To Locate House and Senate Documents in Print

-Prior to the 99th Congress (1985) the library collected only selected House and Senate documents.
-Davis Library has a complete collection of House and Senate documents as part of the Serial set.
+Prior to the 99th Congress (1985) the Law Library collected only selected House and Senate Documents.
+Davis Library has a complete collection of House and Senate Documents as part of the Serial Set.

-All House and Senate documents in the Law Library and all since 1976 in Davis can be found individually in the online catalog.
+All House and Senate Documents in the Law Library and all since 1976 in Davis Library can be found individually in the online catalog.
 Search the online catalog using a keyword search including words from the title, such as, "document and senate and social security."
-Use the Sudoc number to locate the microfiche on the 1st floor of the Law Library or in the Davis Library.
+Use the SuDoc number to locate the microfiche on the 1st floor of the Law Library or in the Davis Library.
 If the document number is known, the keyword search could include it, for example: "senate and 94-259."